ANILSRGT/flutter_penta_story/README.md

 # Penta Story

-Penta Story is a story book app.
-Users can read stories and listen to them.
+Penta Story is a digital storybook app that allows users to read and listen to a variety of stories.
+The app offers stories across different genres and age groups, making it suitable for readers of all ages.
+Users can select their favorite stories to read digitally or enjoy them through the audio narration feature for a more immersive experience.
+Penta Story provides an interactive reading experience, combining entertainment and education to create an engaging storytelling platform.

 ## Setup